Transcript: Boosting Heart Nerve Control

-OK, now we’re going to feel what happens to your pulse when we take a deep breath.
-We’re going to try it twice—try to feel what happens to your pulse when you inhale and when you exhale.
+Okay, now we’re going to feel what happens to our pulse when we take a deep breath.
+We’re going to try it twice.
+Try to feel what happens to your pulse when you inhale, and when you exhale.
 All right, here we go—slow inhale…slow exhale.
 One more time…

 This is the survival curve for people after a heart attack.
-With good heart rate variability, 9 out of 10 people are still alive 4 years later.
-But with bad heart rate variability, half drop dead from sudden cardiac death in that time period.
+With good heart rate variability, 9 out of 10 people are still alive four years later.
+But with bad heart rate variability, in that time period, half drop dead from sudden cardiac death.

-Let’s look at the graph: Here’s the level at which statistical significance is reached.
+Let’s look at the graph.
+Here’s the level at which statistical significance is reached.
 Let’s see which one makes it.
-Eating just a daily half serving of greens, significantly improved neuronal heart control, which may be why studies in the past have suggested a quarter cup of greens a day could cut our risk of having a heart attack by 67%!
+Eating just a half serving of greens every day significantly improved neuronal heart control—which may be why studies in the past have suggested a quarter cup of greens a day could cut our risk of having a heart attack by 67%!
 So control your heart—by any greens necessary.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.